 Winterizing your landscape is an essential task for Harford County homeowners who want to protect their outdoor investments and ensure a beautiful, healthy landscape come spring.
 By following these five tips – mulching, protecting plants, caring for hardscapes, winterizing water features, and tending to your lawn – you can help your landscape weather the winter months with ease.

-Remember, the key to successful winterization is starting early and being thorough in your preparations.
+Remember, the key to successful winterizing landscape is starting early and being thorough in your preparations.
 By taking the time to properly care for your landscape before the cold weather hits, you can save yourself time, money, and stress come spring.

 For more ideas on enhancing your landscape and boosting your home’s value, check out our article on “Boost Your Curb Appeal: Landscaping Ideas to Increase Your Home’s Value in Cecil County.”